-To get the most out of your Suunto Cobra3, use some time to personalize it and really make it YOUR computer.
-Set the correct time and date, as well as the alarms and tones, unit and backlight settings.
-Then, calibrate and test the compass function.
+To get the most out of your Suunto D4i, use some time to personalize it and really make it YOUR computer.
+Set the correct time and date, the alarms, as well as the unit and backlight settings.

-Suunto Cobra3 is a very user-friendly dive computer, and you will quickly become familiar with its functions.
+Suunto D4i is a very user-friendly dive computer, and you will quickly become familiar with its functions.
 Make absolutely sure that you know your computer and have it set up as you want it BEFORE getting into the water.